Wonders of the West Coast and Kimberley

 • Exmouth

-Exmouth - Karijini National Park
+Exmouth - Karratha

 Take one last look over the Exmouth waters before continuing north to Western Australia's famous Pilbara region.
-Known for its rich landscape, red earth and vast mineral deposits, the region's diverse landscape will fascinate you.
+Known for its rich cultural landscape, red earth and vast mineral deposits, the region's diverse landscape will fascinate you.

 Accommodation: